 Raccoon eyes can develop after tanning on a tanning bed, (or potentially if you’re tanning at the beach wearing big UV-blocking sunglasses).
 The effect is caused by the use of tanning goggles.
 They effectively cover your eyes, plus the skin around them too.

-By preventing UV light from reaching the skin, that area isn’t tanned, making it lighter than the tanned face.
+By preventing UV light from reaching your eyes, goggles protect your eyes.
+But the downside is that the skin around the eyes isn’t tanned, making it lighter than the tanned face.

 Although tanning goggles can cause you to develop raccoon eyes, tanning goggles are a must if you’re using a bed.
 It is better to keep your eyes protected so you don’t go eventually blind, develop cataracts, or other eye problems.